Public statement on energy solutions

 Sustainable Development Goal 7

-1. The mission of Sustainable Energy for All (SEforALL) is to significantly speed up and deliver at scale the solutions needed to achieve Sustainable Development Goal 7 (SDG7) – access to affordable, reliable, sustainable and modern energy for all – by 2030.
+• Sustainable Energy for All (SEforALL) aims to significantly speed up and deliver at scale, the solutions needed to achieve Sustainable Development Goal 7 (SDG7) – access to affordable, reliable, sustainable and modern energy for all – by 2030.

 The Paris Climate Agreement and Global ‘Net-Zero’

-2. The same communities impacted by lack of access to sustainable energy are also on the front lines of climate change.
-Achieving the Paris Agreement and global ‘Net Zero’ carbon dioxide emissions by 2050 is imperative and will require innovative, sustainable solutions that can meet the needs of everyone, including communities currently left behind in the energy transition.
+• The same communities impacted by lack of access to sustainable energy are also facing the most severe adverse effects of climate change.
+Achieving the Paris Agreement and global ‘net zero’ carbon dioxide emissions by 2050 is imperative and will require innovative, sustainable solutions that can meet the needs of everyone, including communities currently being left behind in the energy transition.

 A Just and Equitable Energy Transition

-1. Achieving the goals of SDG7 and ‘Net-Zero’ greenhouse gas emissions means that all countries and sectors must urgently undergo an ‘energy transition’ from current unsustainable (characterized by high carbon emissions) to future sustainable (‘Net Zero’ emissions) energy systems.
+• Achieving the goals of SDG7 and ‘net-zero’ CO2 means that all countries and sectors must urgently undergo an ‘energy transition’ from the current unsustainable high-carbon-emission and unequitable energy systems to future sustainable net-zero emission and equitable energy systems.

-The concept of justice in energy transitions emphasizes the need to meet the specific needs of local, national and regional economies that today derive a high proportion of jobs and tax revenue from the fossil fuel sector and that need to manage social impacts of an accelerated shift away from this sector.
+The concept of justice in energy transitions emphasizes the need to meet the specific needs of local, national and regional economies in line with national and global development objectives and to manage social impacts of an accelerated shift away from fossil fuels towards adequate, reliable and affordable clean energy solutions.

 International equity in energy transitions is also an essential consideration for those countries currently experiencing high energy poverty rates, where the starting point is also characterized by inadequate or absent energy infrastructure and the end point must be a sustainable energy system that also allows growth, development and a dignified life for all.

-1. We believe therefore that a ‘Just and Equitable Energy Transition’ for all countries is needed to meet the following imperatives in concert:;
+• Therefore, we believe that a ‘Just and Equitable Energy Transition’ for all countries is needed to meet the following imperatives in concert:

-• A credible trajectory to ‘Net Zero’ carbon dioxide emissions;
+1. A credible trajectory to ‘net zero’ CO2 emissions;

 Energy sources and energy finance

-1. Our work at the intersection of global Energy, Climate and Development challenges is driven by the urgent need to scale up renewable energy, energy efficiency and energy storage capacity globally, with a focus on decentralized renewable energy solutions (solar home systems, solar minigrids, standalone solar systems for productive use) that we believe can most cost-effectively deliver essential energy access to communities impacted by energy poverty, and clean cooking solutions that reduce reliance on traditional biomass and charcoal for cooking.
+• Our work at the intersection of global energy, climate and development challenges is driven by the urgent need to scale up renewable energy, energy efficiency and energy storage capacity globally.
+This includes a focus on decentralized renewable energy solutions (solar home systems, solar mini-grids, standalone solar systems for productive use), clean cooking, energy efficiency and passive solutions that can most cost-effectively deliver essential energy access and reduce reliance on traditional biomass and fossil fuels, particularly for communities impacted by energy poverty.

-1. There is unequivocally no sustainable future in fossil fuel-based power generation.
-Renewables are now cheaper than fossil fuels for power generation in almost all countries, e-cooking with renewables is starting to gain traction and electrification of transport is increasingly cost effective in most countries.
+• There is unequivocally no sustainable future in fossil fuel-based power generation.
+Renewables are now cheaper than fossil fuels for power generation in almost all countries, e-cooking with renewables is starting to gain traction, and electrification of transport is increasingly cost effective in most countries.

-1. The country and sector scenarios where natural gas, liquefied petroleum gas (LPG) and diesel for backup generation are still needed to reduce human suffering and save lives are increasingly limited, and are typically characterized by: significant domestic energy poverty challenges; access to domestic fossil fuel reserves; a heavy reliance on imported sustainable energy technology; and/or high cost of capital.
+• The country and sector scenarios where non-sustainable energy sources are still needed to reduce human suffering and save lives are increasingly limited and are typically characterized by: significant domestic energy poverty challenges; a heavy reliance on imported sustainable energy technology; and/or high cost of capital.

-1. SEforALL tracks flows of energy finance to developing countries on a regular basis, and we have highlighted that chronic shortfalls in the amount of finance available for sustainable energy, and particularly decentralized renewables and clean cooking, are a significant constraint on the Just and Equitable Energy Transition.
+• SEforALL tracks flows of energy finance to developing countries on a regular basis.
+We have highlighted that chronic shortfalls in the amount of finance available for sustainable energy, particularly decentralized renewables and clean cooking, is a significant constraint on the Just and Equitable Energy Transition.

-1. The prohibitively high cost of capital for energy infrastructure in many African countries, along with other factors, is still holding back unnecessarily the deployment of renewables on a continent with significant untapped renewable energy potential.
+• The prohibitively high cost of capital for energy infrastructure in many African countries, along with other factors, is still holding back unnecessarily the deployment of renewable energy and energy efficiency on a continent with significant untapped potential.
 To accelerate the urgently needed transition away from fossil fuels, the ‘Global South’ requires significantly more international engagement and support.

 How we work

-1. With just a few years to go until the 2030 deadline for the SDGs, we recognize the urgency of the challenge and the human, economic, and environmental costs being incurred as a result of inaction.
+• With just a few years to go until the SDGs 2030 deadline, we recognize the urgency of the challenge and the human, economic, and environmental costs being incurred as a result of inaction.

-1. Through systemic market making solutions, SEforALL aims to address the barriers that lock countries into high carbon futures.
-These solutions include: a results-based financing fund (the Universal Energy Facility) that improves the cost economics of decentralized renewable energy; support to the development of high integrity carbon markets to drive carbon finance into clean energy projects in Africa (the African Carbon Markets Initiative); and a Renewable Energy Manufacturing Initiative that seeks to address supply chain risk and to create green jobs in Southeast Asia and Africa.
+• SEforALL aims to address the barriers that lock countries into high-carbon futures with solutions that include: a results-based financing fund (the Universal Energy Facility) that improves the cost effectiveness of decentralized renewable energy; support for the development of high integrity carbon markets to drive carbon finance into clean energy projects ; and a Renewable Energy Manufacturing Initiative that seeks to address supply chain risk and to create green jobs in Africa and Southeast Asia.

-1. The communities and countries most impacted by lack of energy access must be partners in developing approaches tailored to their contexts, and in implementing the solutions that are sustainable, affordable, effective and support industry and productive use.
-We believe the policy and finance decisions that shape these countries' futures should take evidenced-based and nuanced views of the roles that different energy sources (and energy efficiency) can play in the short, medium and long term.
+• The communities and countries most impacted by a lack of energy access must be partners in developing approaches tailored to their contexts, and in implementing the solutions that are sustainable, affordable, effective and support industry and productive use.
+We believe the policy and financial decisions that shape these countries' futures should take evidence-based and nuanced views of the roles that different energy sources and energy efficiency can play in the short, medium and long term.

-1. Further background to our work and partnerships is available on our website www.seforall.org, including case studies on how we are working on specific projects and the results we are achieving.
+• Further background on our work and partnerships is available on our website www.seforall.org, including case studies on how we are working on specific projects and the results we are achieving.

 Partnerships and funding

-1. We engage with companies in the oil and gas sector in order to advocate for their greater ambition and action on SDG7 and the energy transition, including for example through Energy Compacts to the United Nations.
-Such engagements do not entail the receipt of funding nor promotion of partner branding.
+• We engage with companies in the oil and gas sector in order to advocate for their greater ambition and action on SDG7 and the energy transition, including for example through Energy Compacts to the United Nations.
+Such engagements do not entail the receipt of funding nor promotion of partner branding

 Statement last updated